Admin Documentation

 You may want to host BookStack on a “Subdirectory” of your website, For example https://example.com/bookstack

 .
 To achieve this you will need to make some alterations to your webserver config.
-The details for setting this up on Apache can be found below.
+The details for setting this up on Apache or Nginx can be found below.
 You’ll need to follow the BookStack setup section after configuring any webserver.

 If you are using Docker you will likely need to look into setting up reverse proxies instead of following the below.